konpapp/curly-spoon/README.md

   Providing the readability grade of a text according to Coleman-Liau index.

 - **runoff_election.c**\
   Program that runs a runoff election.
-Each voter submits 3 candidate choices that are ranked, and multiple runoffs are conducted until there is one winner candidate with the most votes.
+Each voter submits their candidate choices in a ranked order, and there is one winner candidate with the most votes and highest rank.

 - **ssh_connect.py**\
   Connect with ssh in network computers and execute commands.